How to get a Colorado Sales Tax Exemption Certificate [2023 Guide]

 Are sellers required to accept exemption or resale certificates?

 Sellers are not required to accept exemption or resale certificates from other states.
 If the vendor doesn’t accept the certificate, the buyer will have to pay sales tax on the merchandise being purchased.
 In most cases, they will be able to get a credit for the sales taxes paid later on their sales tax filing.

 What steps should a business take to accept an exemption certificate?

-When a business is presented with an exemption certificate, it is the seller’s responsibility to verify the buyer’s information is correct and maintain records to demonstrate the seller’s due diligence.
+When a business is presented with a resale certificate, the burden of proof is on the seller to verify that the buyer’s information is correct and to keep these records.
 Failing to verify this information may put the liability of paying Colorado sales taxes on the seller.

 To verify whether a Colorado exemption certificate is valid